RichardOliver/twitter-friends-blog-rss/README.md

 (Note: This application uses twitter's User based authentication.)

-Once the script is installed and the environment variables have been set up you simply need to run `twitterBlogFeeds` from the command line.
+Once the tool is installed and the environment variables have been set up you simply need to run `twitterBlogFeeds` from the command line.

 ## Usage
 ```